slavakurilyak/wetask/README.md

 # Contribute

-If you want to contribute to this project, create a [new issue](https://github.com/slavakurilyak/wetask/issues) or email Slava at hello@slavakurilyak.com.
+If you want to contribute to WeTask, create a [new issue](https://github.com/slavakurilyak/wetask/issues) or email Slava at hello@slavakurilyak.com.

 Let's build the future!